-The draft chapter makes reference to the CPMI-IOSCO Principles for financial market infrastructures, (https://www.bis.org/cpmi/publ/d101a.pdf).
-GLEIF has engaged more recently with the CPMI in discussions focusing on the use of the LEI as a key component in Know Your Customer processes, particularly in the domain of correspondent banking.
-Specifically, for the payments process, the requirement has been raised to rely on the LEI at a minimum to be able to identify the legal entity responsible for originating payment transactions (the originating party) and the ultimate receiver of the funds of the payment transaction (the beneficiary).
+There also focus on the international level regarding the risks of correspondent banking.
+GLEIF has engaged with the Committee on Payments and Market Infrastructures (CPMI) regarding the use of the LEI in correspondent banking.
+More concretely, the CPMI has raised the requirement has been raised to rely on the LEI at a minimum to be able to identify the legal entity responsible for originating payment transactions (the originating party) and the ultimate receiver of the funds of the payment transaction (the beneficiary).